Bureau of Mines Home

 - Underground coal mines are thoroughly inspected at least four times a year.

-- With 584 coal mine inspectors - about one for every four coal mines - MSHA spends on average over 200 hours annually inspecting each coal mine.
+- With more than 500 coal mine inspectors around the United States (about one for every four coal mines) MSHA spends on average over 200 hours annually inspecting each coal mine.

 - MSHA and its inspectors: